Frequency-aware SGD for Efficient Embedding Learning with Provable Benefits: Experiments

 \section{Experiments}

 We conduct extensive experiments to verify the effectiveness of our proposed algorithms and our developed theories, on both publicly available benchmark recommendation datasets, and a large-scale industrial recommendation system.
+Additional experiments on learning Word2Vec embeddings \citep{mikolov2013efficient} are presented in Appendix \ref{exp:word2vec}, demonstrating the general applicability of the FA/CF-SGD.
 We list key elements of our experiment setup for benchmark datasets below. \begin{itemize}[noitemsep,topsep=0pt, leftmargin=*] \item[$\bullet$] {\bf Datasets}: Benchmark recommendation datasets MovieLens-1M\footnote{https://grouplens.org/datasets/movielens/1m/} and Criteo\footnote{https://ailab.criteo.com/ressources/}. \item[$\bullet$] {\bf Models}: Factorization Machine (FM) \citep{rendle2010factorization}, and DeepFM \citep{guo2017deepfm}. \item[$\bullet$] {\bf Metric}: Training loss (cross-entropy loss), and test AUC (Area Under the ROC Curve). \item[$\bullet$] {\bf Baseline algorithms}: SGD, Adam \citep{kingma2014adam}, Adagrad \citep{duchi2011adaptive}.
 Note that the latter adaptive algorithms are very popular in training ultra-large recommendation systems and language models. \end{itemize}

 Note that we also empirically verify that the token distributions for both Movielens-1M (Figure \ref{fig:tail}) and Criteo (Appendix \ref{sec:data_examples}) dataset are highly imbalanced, with most of the token distributions having a clear polynomially or exponentially decaying tail.